cmkobel/elastical-testical/README.md

 ## TODO:

 - create a cmake for project
-- Find special algorithms for optimisation of these (focus on topics in bio informatics)
+- Find special algorithms for optimisation of HMM (focus on topics in bio informatics)
+- Research BLAST
 -